Ultimate Guide to Real Estate Website Conversion Marketing

 For a lot of people buying their first home, holiday home, or even retirement home, it’s a big experience with no shortage of commitment required on their end.
 Your unique selling point should readily and quickly communicate one thing: why you’re the right choice for them.

-Back to our example, Strand Properties’ focus was in fact hidden on the bottom of their main page when it should have been highlighted in a prominent place at the top of the page.
+Back to our example, Londono Realty Group’ focus was in fact hidden on the bottom of their main page when it should have been highlighted in a prominent place at the top of the page.

 In improving their brand communication, they soon after implemented a chatbot to bring out or better highlight any missing information.